AhmedArslan/Pyntheon/README.md

 -p 				This parameter take in the proteins lists file and gives all the PTMs present in different functional regions for a particular protein present in the list.

 -m			This parameter take in the proteins lists file with mutations in a tab separated format and  gives all the PTMs positions which overlaps with mutations along side with information about the functional regions where these mapped PTMs are present.

+# output
+(depending on the commend)

+pyntheon-data.txt
+# or
+pyntheon-mutation.txt